zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 (14-7) Paragraph 8 should apply) 'In the world' means man in the world.

 [APZ 195.2] (# apz195.2) # apz195.2 .ref .apz} "Going in the wrong direction"
-Amrita tells the great Nirvana that this is the direction not to go.
-Some of all those editions Satisfied all the worlds gave birth to the desire to get rid of the filth that causes birth Whether Viraga or Nirodha is Nirvana, one has not gone in that direction.
+Amrita tells the great Nibbana that this is the direction not to go.
+Some of all those editions Satisfied all the worlds gave birth to the desire to get rid of the filth that causes birth Whether Viraga or Nirodha is Nibbana, one has not gone in that direction.
 This long Time did not go in that direction.
-Undead direction (Nirvana) Wishes Doing so uses a bowl of non-stick oil filled to the brim Keeps his mind.
+Undead direction (Nibbana) Wishes Doing so uses a bowl of non-stick oil filled to the brim Keeps his mind.
 Going forward in the direction not going Is going.